Valentino Rossi: Rally

 Rossi has won the Monza Rally Show title a record seven times, in 2006, 2007, 2012, 2015, 2016, 2017, and 2018, having participated since 1998.
 In 2018, he drove a Ford Fiesta WRC car.
-He passed the records of five time winners Rinaldo Capello, Sebastien Loeb and Robert Kubica.
+He passed the records of five-time winner Rinaldo Capello.

 Gulf 12 Hour

 Rossi competed in the 2019 Gulf 12 Hours at Yas Marina Circuit, behind the wheel of a Ferrari 488 GT3 owned by Kessel Racing.
 His co-drivers were his half-brother and Moto2 rider, Luca Marini, and Alessio Salucci.
 Rossi set the team's fastest laptime in qualifying, and his team secured an overall third place and a win in the Pro-Am class, despite picking up a five-second time penalty.
 In January 2021, he and his co-drivers Luca Marini and Alessio Salucci, driving a 488 GT3, competed in the 2020 Gulf 12 Hours at the Bahrain International Circuit and again took third place.
 In December 2023, Rossi finished second at the Gulf 12 Hours at Abu Dhabi, the season finale of the 2023 Intercontinental GT Challenge driving the BMW M4 GT3 with Team WRT.
 In the end, Rossi and teammates Dries Vanthoor and Nick Yelloly missed out on victory by 12 seconds.

 Rossi founded a racing school with the name VR46 Racing Academy.
 This academy is a place for training and growth of young Italian drivers which was founded in 2014 in Tavullia, Italy.